TranSirius/SmashThunder/SmashThunder/src/components/README.md

 All top level components of `router-view` are stored in the `view` folder.

 These components may need to implement navigation guards like `beforeRouteEnter` and `beforeRouteUpdate` to refresh their data.
-They may also need to watch `$root.user.loggedIn` to refresh the page when the login state is changed.
+They may also need to watch `$root.$date.user.loggedIn` to refresh the page when the login state is changed.

 ## utils folder